Francoise Gilot was a friend of Matisse, a muse of Picasso, and an exciting and successful artist in her own right.

-The painting is brightly coloured and eye catching, although the technique is simple.
-The subject is rendered with basic, geometric shapes, and broadly curved lines, with the barest hint of detail.
+The painting is brightly coloured and eye catching, although the technique is simple; the subject is rendered with basic, geometric shapes, and broad curves.
 Her most telling feature is her crystal blue eyes, which stand out dramatically.

-And this painting is actually called ‘Blue Eyes’, painted by Francois Gilot in 1956.
+This is ‘Blue Eyes’, painted by Francois Gilot in 1956.

 ‘While sharing Picasso’s life, I relied mostly on my imagination.
 Back in Paris, I decided to resume drawing from nature, taking inspiration from professional models or from friends.